itsmeruchi/Intro/README.md

 Hi there 👋, I'm Ruchi Jain
 👩🏻‍💻 About Me :
-🙋‍♀️ I’m a pre-final year student currently pursuing B.Tech in CSE.
+🙋‍♀️ I’m a Final year student currently pursuing B.Tech in CSE.

 💻 I’m a Tech enthusiast with great interest in Coding, Web Development.